I have written short articles on living and working abroad, teaching, and the globalization of the English language.

-Many students learning English as a foreign language struggle to use the different verb tenses effectively, appropriately and consistently.
+Many students learning English as a foreign language struggle to use the different verb tenses effectively, appropriately, and consistently.
 Frankly, I know a few native English speakers who could use a little practice.
-In any case, over the course of five years of teaching, I have found that writing prompts which focus exclusively on a single tense can be extremely helpful for students.
+In any case, over the course of five years of teaching, I have found that writing prompts that focus exclusively on a single tense can be extremely helpful for students.

 Effective use, especially in creative writing, develops over time as the student learns to shift between tenses for accuracy and effect.
 This approach is especially effective for students who are not particularly concerned with the various names of each tense, as it emphasizes the situations for which each tense is most often used.
 This allows students to "get a feel" for the different voices and how they all work together.

 Below, I have supplied some of the more popular tense-specific writing prompts.
 I encourage anyone who uses these prompts for practice to leave some feedback about what worked, what didn't, and anything else that might be helpful.